Many-body localization for the random XXZ spin chain in fixed energy intervals: The random XXZ spin chain and the main result

 More recently, progress has been made for the random XXZ spin chain, a paradigmatic system often used to study MBL.
 Specifically, spectral and dynamical localization were rigorously established within the particular energy interval $[\fd, 2\tfd)$, termed the {\it droplet spectrum} \cite{BeW,EKS1}.
 Subsequent work has rigorously demonstrated other defining characteristics of MBL within this energy window.
 These include the essential features of quantum information scrambling and entanglement scaling in MBL systems: the exponential clustering properties for the associated many-body eigenfunctions, the non-propagation of information \cite{EKS3}, and the area law for the entanglement entropy \cite{BeW1}.

 The authors' subsequent work showed the persistence of spectral and eigenstate localization in the random XXZ spin chain for any fixed energy interval at the bottom of the spectrum.
 This was first proved for finite systems with volume-dependent estimates \cite{EK22}, and subsequently for infinite systems \cite{EK25}.
 The latter paper also provides a proof of a weak form of dynamical localization, showing the exponential decay of eigencorrelators in Hausdorff distance.
-While the analog of this estimate implies non-spreading of wave packets for a single-particle system, its utility in establishing the logarithmic light cone feature of many-body dynamical localization remains unclear.
+While the analog of this estimate implies non-spreading of wave packets for a single-particle system, its utility in establishing the logarithmic light cone feature of MBL remains unclear.

 For finite systems, we established this MBL feature for any fixed energy interval in \cite{EK24}.
 Crucially, however, the volume-dependent bounds in \cite{EK24} prevented us from drawing conclusions about the system's behavior in the thermodynamic limit.
 In the current paper, we overcome this limitation by completely removing the volume dependence, thereby proving slow propagation of information in infinite systems.
+To do so, we devise a new way to approximate the infinite system by finite systems, overcoming the difficulties inherent in the tensor product nature of the Hilbert spaces.
+We expect this approximation to have applications in other contexts as well.

-Finally, we also mention the preprints \cite{DGHP,Lemm}, which investigate the MBL properties of the diagonal Hamiltonian under a weak local perturbation within the framework of the so-called scaling limit, where the system size depends on the strength of the perturbation.
+Finally, we also want to mention the works \cite{DGHP} \and \cite{Lemm}.
+The former shows anomalous heat transport at high disorder in a chain defined by a diagonal random Hamiltonian subjected to a local perturbation.
+The latter examines $d$-dimensional spin systems, also defined by a diagonal Hamiltonian (satisfying a certain non-resonance condition) subjected to a local perturbation, and derives a Lieb-Robinson bound that couples the perturbation size to the time scale.